vjoel/tkar/doc/protocol.md

 Add an object to the canvas.
 The shape of the object is determined by the SHAPE_NAME, which must have been defined using the `shape` command.

-The ID must be a unique nonnegative integer in the range 0..2^32-1.
-If an object with that ID already exists (with any shape), the new object will replace the existing object.
+The `ID` must be a unique nonnegative integer in the range 0..2^32-1.
+If an object with that `ID` already exists (with any shape), the new object will replace the existing object.

-FLAGS is a string which is currently unused but will be used to set various flags (such as clickable and draggable).
+`FLAGS` is a string which is currently unused but will be used to set various flags (such as clickable and draggable).

-LAYER is a nonnegative integer in the range 0..2^32-1 which specifies the drawing order.
+`LAYER` is a nonnegative integer in the range 0..2^32-1 which specifies the drawing order.
 Higher numbers cause objects to be drawn on top of objects with lower layer numbers.

-The X Y and R parameters are floating point signed decimal numbers describing the global coordinates and rotation of the object.
-These numbers define the origin and rotation that are used to draw the primitives of SHAPE_NAME.
+The `X` `Y` and `R` parameters are floating point signed decimal numbers describing the global coordinates and rotation of the object.
+These numbers define the origin and rotation that are used to draw the primitives of `SHAPE_NAME`.
 See the `moveto` and `rot` commands.

-The PARAM parameters are as described for the `param` command.
-A PARAM given in the add command cannot include spaces.
-However, a PARAM given with the param command _can_ include spaces.
+The `PARAM` parameters are as described for the `param` command.
+A `PARAM` given in the add command cannot include spaces.
+However, a `PARAM` given with the `param` command _can_ include spaces.

-Only the PARAM fields are optional--all others are required.
+Only the `PARAM` fields are optional--all others are required.

 *`del ID`*

-Deletes the object with the specified ID from the canvas.
+Deletes the object with the specified `ID` from the canvas.

 *`delete_all`*